 your upper living spaces.
 A crawl space vapor barrier should only be installed after any ground water problems are corrected.

 Water vapor is always evaporating from the ground, even if the crawlspace floor looks dry, this water vapor evaporation is still occurring.
 A vapor barrier is the easiest and most cost effective way to

 stop this problem.
-A good vapor barrier can reduce humidity 15 to 30 % depending on the type of installation.
+A good vapor barrier can reduce humidity 15-30 percent depending on the type of installation.